Want To Know How To Stop Yelling At Your Kids? Try This Effective Skill

+Ever get to the point of losing control and yelling?
 Asking intentional good questions when you’re in angry mode is usually my last parenting tool.
 However, after some time of meltdowns between the kids and I – my parenting approach needed a change.
 Incorporating good questions is the one skill that shifts a tense parenting situation into a moment of clarity and engagement for both you and your child.
-This parenting technique can help how to stop yelling at your kids.
-More importantly begin to change the narrative of this pattern.
+This parenting technique can help you stop yelling at your kids.
+More importantly, to change the narrative of this pattern.

 Ever get to the point of yelling that it sounds like a demonic grizzly bear growl?
 Or maybe that’s just me after repeating myself 100+ times.
 Mom/dad I have been there.
 And let’s add storming out the room or crying later wishing I wasn’t such a terrible parent.